Skip to content

 fault not found

-• The VS Code extension will prompt you to install it.
+• The VS Code extension will prompt if fault isn’t installed.

 • You can also set unfault.fault.executablePath if fault is not on your PATH.